wcwatson/dilms/README.md

 This module defines the app's interactive functionality.

 ### `environment.yml`
-This YAML file defines a virtual environment that needs to be active to run DILMS.
+This YAML file defines the virtual environment in which DILMS needs to be run.
 See below for further details.

 ## Get Involved

-If you are interested in contributing to DILMS, please feel free to [get in touch](mailto:admin@dilms.org) and we'll talk about what you might work on!
+If you are interested in contributing to DILMS, please feel free to [get in touch](mailto:admin@dilms.org) and we'll talk about what you might work on.

 ### Getting Started
 Once you're ready to start working on the project, clone this repo on your local machine and make a new virtual environment called `dilms` using the configurations in `environment.yml`.